The Buying Process in France

 Upon signature of the acte, the notaire pays the taxes due* and settles the accounts as well as registering the sale, the deeds and the mortgage, if applicable.
 The notaire generally keeps the original title deed although it is possible to obtain notarised copies.
 A few months later the buyer receives a certificate confirming that the notaire has registered the title.

-It is a legal requirement to have buildings insurance in place on the date of the acte, whether taking over the existing policy or applying a new one.
+- Buildings Insurance: It is a legal requirement that this in place on the date of the acte, whether taking over the existing policy or applying a new one.

 Two annual property taxes apply in France.